istio/istio.io/content/en/docs/concepts/traffic-management/index.md

   resolution: DNS
 {{< /text >}}

-You specify the external resource using the `hosts` key.
-You can qualify it fully or use a wildcard domain name.
+You specify the external resource using the `hosts` field.
+You can qualify it fully or use a wildcard prefixed domain name.

 You can configure virtual services and destination rules to control traffic to a service entry in a more granular way, in the same way you configure traffic for